r-unruh/mtracker/README.md

 # mtracker
-cli movie tracker written in Rust - keep track of watched movies and series

-## What's this?
-mtracker is a simple cli tool that lets you keep track of watched movies and series.
+mtracker is a simple cli tool for Linux that lets you keep track of watched movies and series.

 * Designed to work well with standard Linux command line tools like grep.
 * Flat file system: All data is saved in a human-readable text file.